 BONTEMPS (Jardin Secret)

-A most delightful hidden jewel north of the Marais, a few steps away from the market, Les Enfants Rouges.
-Named the Secret Garden, it’s in a cobbled courtyard, next to their patisserie.
-With a light fragrance of orange blossom, plenty of light, flowers, greenery and mirrors, it has a real happy feel-good ambience.
 Don’t miss their speciality: lightly salted sablés, from biscuits to beautiful pastries constructed around them.
-I love not only their fruit tarts but try the Mont Blanc in both winter (classic with chestnut, cream infused with Earl Grey tea) or summer (the lightest whipped vanilla Chantilly cream served with Gariguette strawberries).
-Not just a relaxed tea salon but great for breakfast, brunch and light lunches too (see more in my article on Bontemps) – just don’t come without trying my favourite tarts and get that mix of salt and sugar in one!
+Great fruit tarts but try the Mont Blanc in both winter (classic with chestnut, cream infused with Earl Grey tea) or summer (the lightest whipped vanilla Chantilly cream served with Gariguette strawberries).
+This relaxed tea salon also great for breakfast, brunch and light lunches too (see more in my article on Bontemps) – just don’t come without trying their tarts: get that mix of salt and sugar in one!
 Seating also outside in the courtyard.
 (AC) Closed Mon/Tues.

 Bontemps, 57 Rue de Bretagne, Paris 3